pydio/pydio-doc-admin-guide/5_advanced/5_2_webdav_server_access.md

 ### Configure and use webdav Access

 Webdav is integrated out of the box.
-You can now access it through at the following address: `<the-address-of- your-pydio>/dav/`.
-You then have to log in using your credentials.
+You can access it with valid credentials at the following address: `<the-address-of- your-pydio>/dav/`.

 For instance: